tinavanschelt/tinavanschelt/content/posts/limerick.md

 If you pass late at night and it's low-tide, she roars like an ocean.
 I'm going to miss it.

-We were incredibly lucky and got to see [Angela's Ashes](https://www.youtube.com/watch?v=zRLcG8krCSw) at the Limetree Theatre in Limerick during our time here.
+We were incredibly lucky and got to see [Angela's Ashes](https://www.youtube.com/watch?v=zRLcG8krCSw) at the Lime Tree Theatre in Limerick during our time here.
 There's a song, [Sing River Shannon](https://www.youtube.com/watch?v=iolEw7ZdXQc), in the musical

 > Sing River Shannon, wash away old tears </br>
 > Relive the years and the memories